Policy Statement - updated July 2018

 - transferring case management to a DCJ (internal) service or funded service provider

 - closely monitoring performance to achieve outcomes for children, young people, their parents and families/kin.

 Case management by DCJ or a funded service provider:

 - includes case planning, implementation, monitoring and review and

 - is purposeful and directed toward achieving a case plan goal.

-This policy was developed by the Child and Family Directorate, Commissioning Division, NSW Department of Family and Community Services (FACS).
+This policy was developed by the Child and Family Directorate, Commissioning Division, NSW Department of Communities and Justice (DCJ).